This guide will focus on USD-margined futures, but the exchange also supports coin-margined contracts where the denomination is in cryptocurrency.

 You can once again monitor the position below the chart:

-As soon as you hit the Instant Close button, the position will close.
+As soon as you hit the Close button, the position detail and amount will pop up, confirm and close.

 Here, you will also find important stats such as your entry details, PNL, ROI, as well as the initial and maintenance margin.